-The Company's multi-client business continues to be an important part of the overall business, both in terms of revenues and in terms of marketing value as the Company can more freely share 3D CSEM successes with its existing and new customers.
-In 2022, the revenues from multi-client sales amounted to 48% of total revenues, down from 55% in 2021.
+The Company's multi-client business continues to be an important part of the overall business, both in terms of revenues and in terms of marketing value as the Company can more freely commercialize 3D CSEM data with existing and new customers, resulting in longer potential revenue streams through "late sales".
+In 2023, revenues from multi-client sales amounted to 90% of total revenues, up from 48% in 2022.